-We are a group of independent psychotherapists, counsellors and coaches in Ottawa, who also work(ed) at Carleton University, Algonquin College and CHEO providing support to young adults with disabilities.
-If you have been diagnosed with ADHD and/or are experiencing inattention, impulsivity, hyperactivity, anxiety, depression, or difficulties with time and project management, chronic lack of success, and addictions; know that you can learn compensatory strategies and maximize your chance of a successful life.
+We are a group of highly trained independent professionals in Ottawa, who also work(ed) at Carleton University, Algonquin College and at CHEO providing support to young adults with disabilities.
+If you have been diagnosed with ADHD and/or are experiencing inattention, impulsivity, hyperactivity, anxiety, depression, or difficulties with time and project management, chronic lack of success, and addictions, know that you can learn compensatory strategies and maximize your chance of a successful life.
 We encourage you to read the following general information about ADHD and to book an appointment.

 What is ADHD